Indie Project Checklist

 • Some Creators are organizations/companies → Not Indie*

 *Our licenses provide exemptions for Indies who register as a legal entity for legal reasons.
-This is not addressed here: see « Indie Organizations » in our license terms.
+This is not addressed on this page.
+See « Indie Organizations » in our license terms for details.

 3. Do all Creators hold ownership rights to the project?